 The most efficient way to burn calories is through aerobic exercise.
 Choose the activity that you like the most and will perform at least 30 minutes most days of the week.
 In 2006 researchers from the University of Utah, Gappmaier et al. found that a significant amount of weight was lost no matter the activity.
 Participants took part in walking, swimming or walking in a pool for 40 minutes, four times per week at 70 percent of their maximum heart rate.
 They lost an average of 13 pounds and 3.7 percent body fat.

 Resistance training is an important part of your weight loss routine.
-A 2009 study published in the Brazilian Archives of Cardiology, "Arquivos Brasileiros Cardiologia," found that overweight and obese women who participated in circuit weight training lost 11 pounds and reduced their body fat percentage by 6 percent.
+A 2009 study published in the Brazilian Archives of Cardiology, "Arquivos Brasileiros Cardiologia," found that women with overweight and obesity who participated in circuit weight training lost 11 pounds and reduced their body fat percentage by 6 percent.
 Choose exercises for each of your major muscle groups, including your legs, hips, back, arms, chest and core.
 Perform the exercises in a circuit by alternating 30 seconds of resistance training with 30 seconds of walking or jogging in place.
 Do this three times per week, resting for at least one day between workouts.

 A sample workout includes hamstring curls, shoulder raises, lunges, dumbbell fly, bicep curls, crunches, lat pulldown, seated back extension and incline press.
 Choose a weight that is about 50 percent of the most you can lift.
 Do the first exercise for 30 seconds then walk in place for 30 seconds before moving on to the second exercise.
 Continue until you complete each exercise.
 Repeat this circuit one or two more times.
 You should finish in about 30 minutes.
 Consult a fitness professional to ensure proper technique.